MaastrichtU-IDS/bio2rdf-trapi/README.md

 Requirements: [Docker](https://docs.docker.com/get-docker/).

-Build and start the container with [docker-compose 🐳](https://docs.docker.com/compose/)
+Build and start the container with [docker-compose](https://docs.docker.com/compose/) on [http://localhost:8808](http://localhost:8808)

 ```bash
 docker-compose up -d --build
 ```

-> Access the Swagger UI at [http://localhost:8808](http://localhost:8808)

 > We use [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) as reverse proxy for HTTP and HTTPS in production.
 You can change the proxy URL and port via environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT` and `LETSENCRYPT_HOST` in the [docker-compose.yml](https://github.com/MaastrichtU-IDS/bio2rdf-trapi/blob/master/docker-compose.yml) file.